Attendance: Foundations Level

-- The Associate/Assistant Dean for Students (or designee) will then upload the completed form approving or denying the excused absence and advising the student about related policies.
+- The Associate/Assistant Dean for Students (or designee) will then indicate their decision on the “Excused Absence Decision” fields, approving or denying the requested excused absence and advising the student about related policies.

 - Upon receiving the decision, the Office of Medical Student Education Curriculum Level Coordinator will notify the Course Director and any other necessary course personnel of the approved absence.

 - The student is responsible for communicating with the Course Director to identify any curricular activities required to make up for the absence.
 Failure to complete required course work will result in a grade of Incomplete or Fail.